-This article covers the best tools for different use cases.
-You can use the table of contents on the right to navigate through the article easily.
+This article covers the best tools for different use cases, so use the table of contents on the right to jump directly to your use case.

 Taking a screenshot is a pretty straightforward process regardless of the device you're on.
 Your laptop's keyboard has a dedicated key that captures your screen.
 Even your phone has a combination of buttons you can press to capture what's on your screen.

 But these built-in methods are only good at capturing what you see on your display.
 So what happens if you need to screenshot a full webpage?

 You can take multiple screenshots and put them together using an image editor, but that's a tedious process.
 Instead, here's a quicker way to achieve a better result by using Chrome's built-in functionality.